dwjbosman/dwjbosman.github.io.src/content/posts/2017-12-18/text_generation_using_lstm.md

 The results are already quite nice.
 Especially the fact that the network is able to correctly use symbols like quotes.
 Also interesting are the fictional Dutch sounding words it sometimes uses.

-After another night of training the network generates the following text after xxxx iterations:
+After another night of training the network generates the following text after 83000 iterations:

-Waarom ben ik de verschillende kleeden.
+<pre style='white-space:pre-wrap; word-wrap:break-word;color:green'>Waarom ben ik de verschillende kleeden.

 	Hij had haar ging vastgemaakt.